rodriguesrenato/CarND-Extended-Kalman-Filter/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+2. Build and compile in one command with `MakeFile`:
+     - Run: `make build`

+    or manually build and compile:

-2. Make a build directory: `mkdir build && cd build`
+     - Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+     - Compile: `cmake .. && make`
         * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
-4. Run it: `./ExtendedKF `
+3. Run it: `./ExtendedKF `

 ## Editor Settings